JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 ![Last Commit](https://img.shields.io/github/last-commit/johnBaracuda/com.baracuda.runtime-monitoring)

 #### ⚠️ Attention!
-> I am developing this tool during my limited spare time, so bear in mind that I can only do limited QA.
+> Development on this tool is currently paused, but I'll try my best to maintain its compatibility.
-> If you have feedback or run into issues, the best way to reach out is by opening an issue on GitHub.
+> Your contributions, whether they're suggestions, questions, bug reports or commits, are greatly
-> Your questions, suggestions, or bug reports there really help me improve the tool.
-Please remember,
+> appreciated and help keep the project alive.
+For any feedback, please open an issue on GitHub.
-> it's just me here, so any extra information about bugs is extra useful.
-Thanks for understanding!"
+> Thanks for your understanding and support!

 &nbsp;
 ## Table of Contents